 This form of writing has now spread to all sorts of materials: paper, ceramics, textiles, wood, and even parchment, with the shapes of the letters changing little by little.

-Learning to read the Arabic language with traditional classes, distance courses, private lessons, or even online courses, enables you to learn about an important aspects of our history, and to lift the veil on a part of modern civilization.
+Learning to read the Arabic language with traditional classes, distance courses, private lessons, or even an online Arabic course, enables you to learn about an important aspects of our history, and to lift the veil on a part of modern civilization.

 Mathematics, Astronomy and Geometry